5 ways to get ready for grad school

 Preparing an individual development plan can help you map your grad school experience by identifying small goals — and the resources to help you reach them — for each stage of your program.

 “It can be helpful to review academic writing techniques before the start of your graduate studies,” notes Clarke, who suggests students browse the Purdue University Online Writing Lab.
+Academic writing help is also offered by the learning specialists at Concordia’s Student Success Centre and GradProSkills Success in Grad School workshops.

 5. Organize your time effectively to limit stress